Frequently Asked Questions (FAQs)

-The Mercy High School has commenced the application process for their Athletic and Student Life Center and it is being treated by the city as a separate project.
-Further information about the high school project can be found at https://www.mercyhsb.com/about/building-the-dream
+The Mercy High School has commenced the application process for their Athletic and Student Life Center and it is being treated by a City as a separate project.
+Further information about the high school project can be found at: https://www.mercyhsb.com/about/building-the-dream

 Q2: Who is leading the planning for the Sisters of Mercy?

 Several of the Sisters on the Burlingame Campus, Sisters from across the country and several other religious organizations involved in similar planning efforts with regard to historic “Motherhouse” properties are engaged in the planning process and will be responsible for making decisions about campus changes.

 Q3: Why are the Sisters of Mercy considering changes to their Burlingame Campus?